 Phone: 306.359.1237 | Fax: 306.359.1200 | Office: CM 308

 Mathematical cognition; arithmetic knowledge representation; memory retrieval processes.

-Investigating the impact of Retrieval-Induced Forgetting on arithmetic retrieval strategies
+- Investigating the Boundary Conditions of Retrieval-Induced Forgetting